WilliamJudge94/sxdm/README.rst

-SXDM is a library for analyzing Scanning X-Ray Diffraction Micriscopy data for materials science, chemistry and similar fields.
-The major focus is on Scanning Micriscopy frames collected at multiple incident angles.
+SXDM is a library for analyzing Scanning X-Ray Diffraction Microscopy data for materials science, chemistry and similar fields.
+The major focus is on Scanning Microscopy frames collected at multiple incident angles.
 One can import, retrieve, and analyze 26 - ID - C datasets all from a Python format.